-Persian Miniature Boxasian artmuseum store
+Persian Pencil Boxasian artmuseum store

 Hossein Fallahi, Master Painter, began his apprenticeship in miniature painting under the supervision of celebrated Master of Persian Miniatures, Ali Sajadi who was a noted student of Hajmossaver al-molk.
 Here he learned to paint in the Mongol, Safavid and Kajar style.
 In 1981 Hossein Fallahi began miniature work by himself and with the foundation of The Naghsh-e Jahan gallery in 1995 he began miniature painting accompanied by his fellow gallery members and his own students.